Walmart's dominance makes goods more expensive in Mexico

 The Commission detected that only large national chains can overcome these regulatory barriers, since they have the economic capacity to form legal teams specialized in procedures.

 Walmart punishes its suppliers that supply Amazon

 Walmart in Mexico has penalized food companies that supply groceries to rival Amazon, a pressure that has forced some firms to withdraw products online from the world's largest retailer.

 The tactics occur when the two giants fight for supremacy in one of their most important foreign markets, which currently dominates Walmart Mexico.
-The second largest economy in Latin America is the largest overseas market for Walmart by a number of stores.
+The second-largest economy in Latin America is the largest overseas market for Walmart by the number of stores.

 Last year, Walmart demanded discounts from food companies whose products were at lower prices on Amazon.com's Mexican website, the sources said, although suppliers had no say in the Seattle retailer's decision to lower the price of Walmart.